katherinew5896/sep10-freedom-project/blog/entry04.md

 </html>
 ````
 ## EDP
 Currently on my forth step i am starting to plan out my project and how to incorporate aframe in my project.
-I am planning on making a 3d model with aframe with its geometry codes and creating a robot out of it for my project.
+I am planning on making a 3d model with aframe with its geometry codes and creating a robot out of it for my project to help people learn cooking with a friendly robot as a teacher and guide.